-All Corsair models have been designed strong enough for heavy weather sailing, the C28, C31, C37 and Cruze 970 have now crossed both the Atlantic and Pacific Oceans many times.
-However, it should be noted that they are small boats for such long offshore passages, and should only be undertaken by experienced sailors and well prepared vessels.
+All Corsair models have been designed strong enough for heavy weather sailing, and both the F-27 and F-31 have now crossed both the Atlantic and Pacific Oceans many times.
+However, it should be noted that they are small boats for such long offshore passages, and for this reason such voyages are not recommended.